 Be prepared as it can get a bit pricey in Bruges.
 After all, it’s a very touristic town.
-And it’s really small, so I’m guessing there’s some natural selection going on there: “let’s price everything crazy so people can’t afford it but since there are way too many tourist here anyway, we’ll be fine” (an all-right-nothing-special set lunch for EUR17, hot chocolate EUR5).
+And it’s really small, so I’m guessing there’s some natural selection going on there: “let’s price everything crazy so people can’t afford it but since there are way too many tourist here anyway, we’ll be fine”.
+An alright, nothing special set lunch for EUR17, hot chocolate EUR5.

-Some of the highlights were the brewery tour at De Halve Maan (it was very hot and the beer was ok, but we still loved it) and the accidental free string instruments concert.
+Some of the highlights were the brewery tour at De Halve Maan.
+It was very hot that day and the brewery got warm inside and the beer was ok, but we still loved it.
+And the accidental free string instruments concert.
 We were passing by an inside garden and were lucky to make it right on time for the free concert.
 The concert was very intimate, touching and made me cry.
-Almost everyone cried so I wouldn’t blame the pregnancy hormones.
+Almost everyone cried so I wouldn’t attribute it to the pregnancy hormones.

 Must eats in Bruges